-^{}Students planning to transfer to CSU-FC must complete two semesters of one foreign language for their electives OR be able to pass the CSU-FC Foreign Language placement exam.
+- Students planning to transfer to CSU-FC must complete two semesters of one foreign language for their electives OR be able to pass the CSU-FC Foreign Language placement exam. - If a student should need to take remedial and/or pre-requisite courses they are not included in this degree plan. - Some courses may not be offered at Otero College but available with CCCOnline.